Treatment for a hiatus hernia is usually only necessary if it's causing problems.

 However, antacid medicines don't work for everyone.
 They're not a long-term solution if symptoms persist or you are in extreme discomfort.

-Antacids should not be taken at the same time as other medicines because they can stop other medicines from being properly absorbed into your body.
+Antacids should not be taken at the same time as other medicines because they can stop other medicines from being properly absorbed by your body.
 They may also damage the special coating on some types of tablets.
 Ask your GP or pharmacist for advice.

 Alginates are an alternative medicine to antacids.
 They work by producing a protective coating that shields the lining of your stomach and oesophagus from the effects of stomach acid.